 Enter the values to calculate the enthalpy change using the formula or chemical reaction scheme.

-Enthalpy measures the total energy released or absorbed in a thermodynamic system.
-It is the sum of the total internal energy and the product of pressure and volume.
+Enthalpy measures the overall electricity launched or absorbed in a thermodynamic gadget. it is the sum of the entire internal power and the product of strain and quantity.

 Enthalpy = H = U + PV